anair-it/springshell-vuln-POC/springshell-boot-zeroday/README.md

 ### spring-boot jar
 1. Run command to:
     - Package a jar file
-    - Build a Corretto 11 image
+    - Build a JDK 11 image (This POC uses Amazon Corretto, but pick your applicable image)
     - Create a container from the image
       `mvn clean package && docker build . -t springshell && docker run --name springshell --rm -p 8080:8080 springshell`
 2. Run curl command that attempts to create a jsp file in the tomcat webapps/ROOT folder.
 The jsp name is springshell.jsp